The Best Sex Positions for Women

-Take your pick, and give them a whirl—but don't be afraid to experiment even further to figure out exactly what works for you and your partner.
+Take your pick, and give a few of these best sex positions a whirl — but don't be afraid to experiment even further to figure out exactly what works for you and your partner.

 The best part?
 They're all expert-approved.
 We tapped Lisa Finn, sex educator at Babeland; Carol Queen, Ph.D., Good Vibrations sexologist; Layla Martin, tantra teacher and host of the YouTube series Epic Sex & Legendary Longing; Alicia Sinclair, certified sex educator and CEO of b-Vibe; Jennifer Landa, M.D., an ob-gyn at BodyLogicMD in Orlando, FL; Amy Boyajian, co-founder and CEO of Wild Flower; Evan Goldstein, M.D., CEO and founder of Bespoke Surgical; Resa Weinstein, a sex, relationship, and confidence coach; sex educator Tyomi Morgan; sex coach Amy Levine; and Megwyn White, somatic sensuality guide and director of education at Satisfyer, among others (!!) to get tips and expertise on why these will rock your world.